Set up the environment for Java protocols

-This topic describes how to set up your Java environment for compilation when working with Java protocols.
+This topic describes how to set up your Java environment for compilation and replay when working with Java protocols.

 About the Java environment

-VuGen installation currently includes the following JDK versions:
+In versions prior to 2021 R1, VuGen included the following JDK versions:

 - Windows (VuGen, load generators): OpenJDK 11, 32-bit